 6-7 days are enough to get an initial feel for Bhutan.
 If you want to visit the remote eastern parts of the country, you should allow 10-14 days.

 Bhutan Travel Guide:

 Pin it For Later!

-Have any further questions about travelling to Bhutan?
+Have any further questions about this Bhutan travel guide?
 Please don’t hesitate to contact me.
-My trip to Bhutan has been one of my favourite travel adventures to date – so much so, that I am planning a return trip to the remote eastern plains in 2021.
+My trip to Bhutan has been one of my favourite travel adventures to date.
 Safe travels!
 Melissa xo